General Electric to cut 4,500 jobs in Europe: source

 Flannery’s plans include hiving off at least $20 billion of assets through sales, spin-offs or other means and retaining only business that offer growth, a leading market position and a large installed base.

-GE shares have fallen about 44 percent since the start of the year.
-The stock is the year's worst performer on the Dow Jones Industrial Average .DJI.

-Reporting by Matthieu Protard in Paris and Rachit Vats in Bengaluru; Editing by Edmund Blair and Sai Sachin Ravikumar
+Reporting by Matthieu Protard in Paris, Rachit Vats in Bengaluru and Alwyn Scott in Las Vegas; editing by Edmund Blair, Sai Sachin Ravikumar and Joseph White